jtrnegi/opstree/README.md

 > kubectl apply -f rbac.yaml

 # 5) Create the ALB and ingress controller
->use the alb-ingress-controller.yaml
->kubectl apply -f alb-ingress-controller.yaml
+>use the alb-ingress-controller.yaml  , kubectl apply -f alb-ingress-controller.yaml

 # Deployment of sample application